VladimirTechMan/salsa-format-spec/README.md

 * "plain-text": The "body" value in the "packet" object MUST be a UTF-8-encoded string that is byte-equal to the body of the original packet.
 Thus, this format option MAY be applied only when the original packet body is properly encoded using UTF-8.
 * "plain-text-chunks": The "body" value in the "packet" object MUST be an array of strings (called "chunks"), each of which is properly encoded with UTF-8.
 The concatenation of all those strings, in the order that they have inside the array, MUST result in a string that is byte-equal to the body of the original packet.
 Thus, this format option MAY be applied only when the original packet body is properly encoded using UTF-8.

-The SALSA file creator MAY use either "plain-text" or "plain-text-chunks" format options if the body of the original packet is guaranteed, from the application context, to have a valid UTF-8 encoding or if there is a sufficiently quick way to verify that it has a proper UTF-8 encoding.
-For all other cases, the SALSA file creator MUST use the "base64" format option to represent the packet body.
+The SALSA file creator MAY use either "plain-text" or "plain-text-chunks" if the body of the packet is guaranteed, from the application context or in some other way, to have a valid UTF-8 encoding or if there is a sufficiently quick way to verify that it has a valid UTF-8 encoding.
+For all other situations, the SALSA file creator MUST use the "base64" format option to represent the packet body in the SALSA file.

-When the usage of "plain-text" and "plain-text-chunks" format options is applicable, it is up to the SALSA file creator implementation or to its users to decide which of the two options to use.
-In general, whenever a more compact representation of a file in the SALSA format is desireable, it is RECOMMENDED to use the "plain-text" format.
-Using the "plain-text-chunks" format option is mainly recommended for the cases when it is desireable that the target IT personnel can directly inspect (read) the resulting SALSA file as a plain text file.
+When the usage of "plain-text" and "plain-text-chunks" format options is applicable, it is up to the SALSA file creator implementation or the end user's preferences to decide which of the two format options to use.
+In general, whenever a more compact representation of SALSA file is desireable, it is RECOMMENDED to use the "plain-text" format.
+Using the "plain-text-chunks" format is mainly recommended when it is desireable that the target end users of the SALSA file can directly inspect (read) it as a plain text file (for example, using a basic text editor or viewer).
 For that purpose, it is additionally RECOMMENDED to split the original packet body into a sequence of strings ("chunks") so that each string matches a separate line in the original packet body and is explicitly finished by the known end-of-line (EOL) character sequence, if any, defined in the specification of the corresponding signaling protocol.

 ####4.2.5 src and dst